Maddy Osman avatar

 WordPress image sizes: How images work in WordPress & best practices for your website

-It's important to know how image sizes work on WordPress websites and how you can add custom image sizes to your website.
-Then you can use the most appropriate image file type, at the right size and in the right place.
+It’s important to know how image sizes work on WordPress websites and how you can add custom image sizes to your website.
+Then you can use the most suitable image file type in the right size and in the right place.

 The right image size not only makes your website look more coherent, it also makes your blog posts easier to share.
 You can find out how to use the right image sizes for your WordPress website in this article.